Indosat

-PT Indosat Tbk, trading as Indosat Ooredoo Hutchison (abbreviated as IOH), is a telecommunications provider in Indonesia which is owned by Ooredoo Hutchison Asia, a joint venture between Ooredoo and Hutchison Asia Telecom Group (a part of CK Hutchison Holdings) since 2022.
-The company offers wireless services for mobile phones, and to a lesser extent, broadband internet lines for homes.
-Indosat operates their wireless services under two brands: IM3 and Three (3).
+PT Indosat Tbk, trading as Indosat Ooredoo Hutchison, abbreviated as IOH, is an Indonesian telecommunications provider which is owned by Ooredoo Hutchison Asia, a joint venture between Ooredoo and Hutchison Asia Telecom Group (a part of CK Hutchison Holdings) since 2022.
+The company offers wireless services for mobile phones and, to a lesser extent, broadband internet lines for homes.
+Indosat operates its wireless services under two brands: IM3 and Three (3).
 These brands differ by their payment model (pre-paid vs. post-paid) as well as pricing.
 Indosat also provides other services such as IDD, fixed telecommunications, and multimedia.